Gwyllym Lloyd Wardle

 Gwyllym Lloyd Wardle (c.
-1762–1833) was a Welsh army officer and politician.
+1762–1833) was a Welsh Lt.
+Colonel in the dragoons under Sir Watkin Williams-Wynn, and a member of parliament.
+He brought charges against Prince Frederick, Duke of York and Albany, and owned an interest in a gin distillery, being a business partner of MP William Madocks.

 Early life

 Born at Chester about 1762, he was the only son of Francis Wardle, J.P., of Hartsheath, near Mold, Flintshire, and Catherine, daughter of Richard Lloyd Gwyllym.
 He was during 1775 at Harrow School, but left in poor health; he was then at the school of George Henry Glasse at Greenford, near Ealing, Middlesex.
 He was admitted pensioner at St John's College, Cambridge, on 12 February 1780, but did not take a degree.

 After travelling on the continent of Europe, Wardle settled at Hartsheath.
 He went into business with William Alexander Madocks, in particular at Tremadog.

 Military career

 When Sir Watkin Williams-Wynn, 5th Baronet raised a troop of dragoons, officially called "the ancient British Light Dragoons",' and popularly known as "Wynn's Lambs", Wardle served in it, in Ireland.
 He is said to have fought at the battle of Vinegar Hill in 1798.
 At the peace of Amiens the troop was disbanded, and Wardle retired with the rank of lieutenant-colonel.